Back to Credit Overview

 • cashpresso: Revolving credit line.
 Up to €1,500 for new customers, up to €7,000 for existing ones.
 Monthly minimum payments, no fixed end date.
 Backed by Raiffeisen Bank International, regulated by Austria's FMA.
 No express fee, typically same-day payout.

-• Both providers run a KSV-neutral credit check for rate inquiries.
-The actual loan contract gets recorded in your KSV file.
+• Both providers run a KSV-neutral credit check for the rate inquiry.
+Only the signed loan contract gets recorded in your KSV file.

 • For traditional micro loans with a clear end date, Cashper is the straightforward choice.
-For flexible spending with monthly payments, cashpresso works differently but may suit ongoing needs.
+For flexible spending with monthly payments, cashpresso is a different product class and should be evaluated separately.

 Micro loan guides